Astrocompass: Historical uses

 Astrocompasses became useful only after the invention of the marine chronometer, without which they are almost useless for navigation.
 Even then, they saw only limited use, with first magnetic compasses and then gyrocompasses being preferred in almost all cases.
-Polar exploration was one of the fields in which the astrocompass saw the most use, for the reasons described above.
+Polar exploration was one of the fields in which the astrocompass saw the most use, because of the unsuitability of other navigational methods.
 They have also been used throughout history in other climes to check the accuracy of other forms of compasses.
 They saw use, for example, in the North African Campaign of World War 2.

 GPS and other similar forms of electronic navigation aids mean that the astrocompass is now functionally obsolete anywhere except for areas very close to the poles where GPS coverage is not available and there are no current electronic navigation aids.